X1anWang/ENIDrift-Artifact/README.md

 ```

 # Contact
-If you have any questions about ENIDrift, please feel free to contact Sean (xwanggj@connect.hku.hk).
+If you have any questions about ENIDrift, please feel free to contact Sean (x1anwang@outlook.com).